tock/tock/doc/Syscalls.md

  - **Running**: Normal operation.
 A Running process is eligible to be scheduled for execution, although is subject to being paused by Tock to allow interrupt handlers or other processes to run.
 During normal operation, a process remains in the Running state until it explicitly yields.
-Callbacks from other kernel operations are not delivered to Running processes (i.e. callbacks do not interrupt processes), rather they are enqueued until the process yields.
+Upcalls from other kernel operations are not delivered to Running processes (i.e. upcalls do not interrupt processes), rather they are enqueued until the process yields.
  - **Yielded**: Suspended operation.
 A Yielded process will not be scheduled by Tock.
 Processes often yield while they are waiting for I/O or other operations to complete and have no immediately useful work to do.
-Whenever the kernel issues a callback to a Yielded process, the process is transitioned to the Running state.
+Whenever the kernel issues a upcall to a Yielded process, the process is transitioned to the Running state.
  - **Fault**: Erroneous operation.
 A Fault-ed process will not be scheduled by Tock.
 Processes enter the Fault state by performing an illegal operation, such as accessing memory outside of their address space.